0xmic/algorithms-and-data-structures/README.md

-# Notes on Algorithms and Data Structures
+# Algorithms and Data Structures

 This repository contains examples of many popular algorithms and data structures.
 Examples will be based in popular programming languages with an emphasis on JavaScript.